ZaichenkoIvan/CashRegisterSystemJEE/README.md

 ## You should install to launch the project:
 -JDK 8

 -MySQl

 -Tomcat

 -Maven

 ## Installation instructions:
 -Clone or download project from GitHub

 -Open folder "CashRegisterSystemJEE/WebContent/WEB-INF/sql/createDatabase.sql"

 -Create and insert database at MySQL

--"mvn clean install" in the console
+-"mvn clean package -DskipTests" command for build

 -deploy "*.war" file to Tomcat from /target

 -start up Tomcat, launch your web browser, navigate to application URL

 ### Data for login